Discover why our team has so much to offer you and your family

 Registration number: OCC0001795012

-Sophia is the practice lead – occupational therapist for the Growing Early Minds team.
+Sophia is the Practice lead and occupational therapist for the Growing Early Minds team.
 She has a wide variety of experience working with children both in mainstream and disability sectors for over 10 years.

-In her spare time, Sophia enjoys being active and traveling.
+In her spare time, Sophia enjoys being active, trying new restaurants and traveling.

 Nimi – Speech-Language Pathologist – MSpeechPath(Curtin), CPSP

 Nimi is a speech-language pathologist in the Growing Early Minds team.
 Nimi is passionate about supporting and empowering children and their families.